jessi25924/CymruVineyardProject1/README.md

 6. After a few moments, **Github Pages** will provide a live URL where your site is hosted.

 Steps to Create a Github Account

-1. Go to GitHub: visit [github.com](https://github.com/) and click SIgn up in the top right corner.
+1. Go to GitHub: visit [github.com](https://github.com/) and click Sign up in the top right corner.
 2. Enter Details: provide email and password.
 3. Verify Account: complete the captcha to verify you're human.
 4. Choose a plan: select the free plan.